Home

 Stereo

-Towards the end of my time at Argo I was part of a small team which pushed the state-of-the-art in field of stereo depth estimation by developing a novel approach for deep stereo vision on high-resolution images in real-time.
-Our work was then published at CVPR in 2019.
+Towards the end of my time at Argo I was part of a small team which pushed the state-of-the-art in the field of stereo depth estimation by developing a novel approach for deep stereo vision on high-resolution images in real-time.
+Our work was published at CVPR in 2019.

 In addition to my algorithmic work on stereo, I also modified the auto-exposure for our cameras so that the stereo pair would expose at the same time.
-This was needed to for high-quality stereo correspondences.
+This was needed for high-quality stereo correspondences.

 Radar